 There are obvious concerns about employee health and the rate at which the virus is spreading, and management teams are confronted with massive challenges to their businesses.
 These range from potential cash flow problems to concerns about staff availability when schools and child care facilities close.

 There are also acute operational matters, for example in terms of working from home and taking extra protective measures to ensure safety of vulnerable employees.
-There are nine clear lessons we learned from other crises, observing them through the lens of our field of expertise, employee engagement:
+There are nine clear lessons we learned from other crises, observing them through the lens of our field of expertise, employee engagement.
+Watch the video of the webinar we hosted on this topic, or read on below the video.

 In times of uncertainty, employees expect leadership from their management.
 Everyone now suddenly looks at "the boss", especially in organizations where decision making is very decentralized, and where employees are used to a high degree of independency and autonomy.
 If you continue to expect the same high degree of independency and autonomy from your employees, you will not meet their needs.
 You can obviously delegate certain actions, but now is the time to lead!